Eshlyn greets you

 Xolob finished their search, pulling out a carved wooden bow sporting black twine.
 The goblin stopped just short of placing it on the counter before peering through a gap in the shelves, just in time to take in the newfound commotion.

-The guild member tried forcing his arm free, but the warrior’s grip was tight.
+The caught guild member tried forcing his arm free, but the warrior’s grip was tight.
 The few other customers in the store began scurrying for the door, finally realizing what was happening.

 Xolob stood up on the counter before practically roaring, “THIEVES!
 Thieves in my shop!”
 A gesture that easily yanked what little attention could be gathered from outside.

+Time stretched, the world hanging in that moment of sheer, brutal clarity as the severed hand hit the floor with a dull, wet slap.
 The recruit’s scream tore through the shop, shrill and guttural, clutching at the bloody stump where his hand had been a second ago.
 The pouch, a prize he’d already begun paying for, rolled across the wooden planks of the floorboard.
+For half a heartbeat, there was silence.
+Then came the all too recognizable sound of steel blades scraping from their sheaths.
+A chorus of metal resonated in the air when, all at once, the remaining five thugs drew their weapons.

-Six verses one… I hope this dusk elf knows what he’s doing…
+Five verses one… I hope this dusk elf knows what he’s doing…

-The first one lunged—fast but reckless, a show of fear blinding his instincts, but the elf was faster.
+The first one lunged, quick but reckless, a show of fear blinding his instincts, but the elf was faster.
 Unsheathing the second sword, he made a clean cut through the air, parrying the strike with a sharp clang that sent the thug staggering back.
 He pivoted without hesitation, stepping in to follow up with the second blade already swinging.

 Dammit all…

-I snatched the black twine bow from in front of me, right out of Xolob’s dainty fingers.
-Firing an arrow before I could think… It struck true, right into the wannabe soldiers' back.
-He let out a shivering scream before slowly collapsing onto his knees, gasping for breath.
-He nearly fumbled onto the floor when two thugs charged me, leaping from the elf's position in a long stride.
+He let out a shivering scream before slowly collapsing to his knees, gasping for breath.
+He had barely fumbled onto the floor when two thugs charged me, leaping from the elf's position in a long stride.

 Fucking shit… I guess I’m part of this now.
-No going back.

 A shadow flickered in my vision before I could fully comprehend what had just happened.
 Instinctively, I met the oncoming blade with my own, just barely avoiding another swing meant to take my head off.

 I twisted in time to catch a glimpse of the elf before retaliating.
-He was still fully engaged in the battle with one thug on each side, his movements precise and unrelenting.
-Swords moving in perfect rhythm, every swing and parry had a purpose.
-He flowed through the fight like he was born for it.
-Yet, somehow …I was right there with him.
-One way or another, I had found my bearings, sidestepping another swing at the same moment the elf pivoted, forcing the attacker to stumble into my path.
-The elf and I were close now, and the thug was wide open.
-I lashed out with precision and speed, my dagger piercing through his thin leather armor, hitting something deep enough to make him drop.
+He was still fully engaged in the battle.
+A thug on each side of him, but his movements were precise and unrelenting.
+Every swing and parry had a purpose.
+He flowed through the fight like he was born for it, and no matter how reluctant, I was right there with him.

-The elf didn’t hesitate either.
-Blade flashing, he drove his sword clean into the man's chest.
 With that, I couldn’t help but vomit.
-Chunks of half-digested fruit sprang from my mouth, spilling onto the recruit closest to me.
+Chunks of half-digested fruit sprang from my mouth, spilling onto a recruit that was closing in on the elf from the side.
 The man blinked at the sudden onset of stomach acid drenching his face.
-At least it provided a short distraction in his attempt to rush for the elf from behind.
+A short distraction that would prove useful.
 Still hurling, I slammed a dagger into his shoulder when his path crossed adjacent to me.
-The recruit staggered at the sudden impact.
-The man's roar of pain lasted just long enough for the elf to twist around and finish the job, his blade cutting deep into the man’s skull.
+The recruit staggered with a roar of pain that lasted just long enough for the elf to twist around and finish the job, his blade cutting deep into the man’s skull.

-“Screw this!” the remaining recruit sneered back at him as the three of them bolted for the door with whatever energy they had remaining, shoving past racks of junk and tipping over loose shelves in their wake.
-I was surprised the two injured ones could still run, even assisted, but they were already at the back door when we raced after them.
-The elf and I burst through just in time to see the gangsters scrambling toward a sewer grate.
+“Fuck you!” the remaining recruit sneered back as the three of them shoved past racks of junk with whatever energy they had remaining while tipping over loose shelves in their wake.
+I was surprised the two injured ones could still run, even assisted, but they were already at the back door when the elf raced after them.

 Slick bastards.

-It was already pried open as if it had been their plan all along.
 They dropped quickly into the dark below.
 The sound of bodies splashing into stagnant water followed.

-I threw myself forward with all the weight I could muster, slamming into his side just as he reached the opening.
-We hit the ground with a jolting thump, harder even than I’d leaped away from that troll in the forest.
 The elf let out a low, startled grunt, the air knocked from his lungs as my elbow unknowingly dug into his ribs on impact.
-I didn’t even have time to process how damn solid he was.
+I didn’t even have time to process how god damn solid he was.
 His body was all lean, compact muscle.
 It took everything I had just to keep him pinned, knowing immediately, it wouldn’t last long.

 Once more, his icy blue eyes snapped to mine.
 “The hell is your problem!?” he growled.

 I exhaled sharply, keeping my weight firmly pressed down over him.
-“You motherfucker!
+“You mother fucker!
 What do you think is going to happen?
 Your two swords versus the whole Xanathar’s Guild!?
-If you're just itching to die, then do it sometime I didn’t just stick my neck out to save you!”
+If you're just itching to die, then do it sometime, I didn’t just stick my neck out to save you!”

 He brushed himself off before rolling onto his feet and letting out a massive sigh.
 “How’d you know they were guild anyway?”

 “I recognize the emblem from back home,” I muttered, trying not to show the bounding frustration that gripped at my gut.
+“And you need to learn to open your fuckin’ eyes once in a while.”

-Val stared in response, “Probably best if I do the same.
-I know a place we can hide out nearby.”
+“Hold up.”
+Val caught my arm, “I know a place we can hide out nearby.”